Tada Never Falls in Love: Characters

-Alexandra, or Alec, is Teresa's caretaker, assistant, and bodyguard who also attends school along with Teresa and has been with her since childhood.
-She's fiercely protective of Teresa regarding the activities she does and the people she interacts with.
-Although, she has a weakness when Teresa asks her for something.
-She is constantly on guard with Kaoru for his flirtatious ways of interacting with Teresa.
-Throughout the series, it is slowly revealed that she has hidden away feelings for Charles out of respect for Teresa.
+Nicknamed "Alec", Alexandra is Teresa's caretaker, assistant, and bodyguard who also attends school along with Teresa and has been with her since childhood.
+She is over-protective of Teresa regarding the activities she does and the people she interacts with.
+However, Alec has a weakness when Teresa asks her for something.
+She is constantly on guard with Kaoru for his flirtatious ways of interacting with her.